pandera-dev/pytest-pandera/README.md

 # pytest-pandera

-pytest plugin to generate data testing reports
+A pytest plugin for pandas data testing with pandera.